 - It is made only for high arches and might not fit someone with lower arches.

 The Joelle – Black Stretchable is designed with comfort in mind.
 It also features a velcro fastener.
-If you need something for your neuropathy and high arches, this shoes combines features to support both.
+If you need something for your neuropathy and high arches, these shoes combine features to support both.
 By supporting both, you can reach your max comfort.

 The Dr. Comfort Performance-X Men’s Therapeutic Shoes only come in three neutral color options, but the leather and mesh design makes it look more like a sneaker and less like orthopedic shoes.
 The neutral color options also make it so that they can be worn with anything.